robotology/blocktest/README.md

 **0005** start when all 0002-0003-0004 are finished

 In the case, it is possible to insert a dummy test in series to align the following tests executions.

 ### 6.4.2.
 Repetitions
-Repetitions can be at action or test or test list level trought **"repetitions"** key (in action,test,test list).
+Repetitions can be at action or test or test list level through **"repetitions"** key (in action, test, test list).
-At test level repetitions can be also used through the key **"repetitionsfortime"**.
+At the test level repetitions can be also used through the key **"repetitionsfortime"**.
 In this case, will be executed as many repetitions as the timer in seconds will allow.
 Inside of test is available the key **"wait"** that indicates the time between two tests executions.

 ## 6.5.
 Finally the test